Ailean a' Ridse MacDhòmhnaill: Early life

-Until the end of the Napoleonic Wars in 1815, however, demand for beef was very high and Alasdair Ruadh MacDhòmhnaill, as a cattle drover in Glen Spean, would have been fairly well off compared to other Lochaber Gaels.
-In addition to the constant threat of eviction by the landlord, however, the economic downturn that followed the Battle of Waterloo, however, would have been financially devastating to the MacDhòmhnaill family; particularly as large numbers of demobilized soldiers returned to Lochaber and became their competitors for food, land, and employment.
+Until the end of the Napoleonic Wars in 1815, demand for beef was very high and Alasdair Ruadh MacDhòmhnaill, as a cattle drover in Glen Spean, would have been fairly well off compared to other Lochaber Gaels.
+In addition to the constant threat of eviction by the landlord, the economic downturn that followed the Battle of Waterloo, would have been financially devastating to the MacDhòmhnaill family; particularly as large numbers of demobilized soldiers returned to Lochaber and became their competitors for food, land, and employment.
 These are believed to have been the reasons why Alasdair Ruadh MacDhòmhnaill decided to bring his whole family to Nova Scotia in 1816.

-New World
+Nova Scotia

-Although no documentation survives regarding which ship they sailed for the New World on, it is known to have been one of the five emigrant ships from Aberdeen that arrived at the port of Pictou in 1816.
+Although no documentation survives regarding which ship they sailed for Nova Scotia on, it is known to have been one of the five emigrant ships from Aberdeen that arrived at the port of Pictou in 1816.

-At the age of only 22, Ailean a' Ridse versified the story of his family's voyage to the New World in his poem, Tighinn do dh' America ("Coming to America"), which the Bard set to the tune, Sàil Beinn Mhic Duibhe.
+At the age of only 22, Ailean a' Ridse versified the story of his family's voyage to Nova Scotia in his poem, Tighinn do dh' America ("Coming to America"), which the Bard set to the tune, Sàil Beinn Mhic Duibhe.
 Effie Rankin has called the result, "a remarkable song which resonates with the dynamic energy of sailing ships and stormy seas."

 According an account passed down within the family oral tradition and later written down by Mary A. MacDonald (d.
 1951) as "Grandfather's Perilous Adventure", the year after their arrival in Pictou, the MacDonald family hired a shallop to sail them across the Northumberland Strait to Port Hood, Cape Breton.

 According to Mary MacDonald, the shallop was passing Arisaig, Nova Scotia on 31 October 1817 when a violent snowstorm blew them off course.
 During the ensuing storm, every passenger except Ailean was in the hold.
 Moments before being swept overboard, Ailean grabbed ahold of a loom and, while holding the loom and gripping his plaid between his teeth, he swam to the shore of Cape Breton.
 When the other passengers and crew also made it to shore, local people took them in and feasted them with potatoes, herring, and tea.